-Mr. Merker is the Chief Financial Officer managing the CGH's finances, including financial planning, management of financial risks, record-keeping, and financial reporting.
-He joined the CGH Group from iCR where he, as CFO, oversaw all financial aspects of the business, managed shared services for the whole innogy group in the Czech Republic, supervised the storage business from the financial perspective and acted as CFO on behalf of CGH.
+Mr. Merker is the Head of Finance & Regulation managing the CGH's finances, including financial planning, management of financial risks, record-keeping, and financial reporting.
+He joined the CGH Group from iCR where he, as CFO, oversaw all financial aspects of the business, managed shared services for the whole innogy in the Czech Republic, supervised the storage business from the financial perspective and acted as CFO on behalf of CGH.